OneDeadKey/zmk-config-aekeynox/README.md

 - download the CI artifact
 - unzip, pick the firmware matching your keeb
 - flash your keeb

-- if there are issues with bluetooth, flash with your keyboard reset file before flashing the firmware
+Note: if you encounter Bluetooth connection issues, flashing your keyboard with the appropriate `settings_reset` firmware might help.
+More info [here](https://zmk.dev/docs/troubleshooting/connection-issues)